- Tasting the fresh Lofoten Islands’ air as you cycle along

 Following a tasty Norwegian breakfast, you will be met by our representative who will brief you about the cycling to come and provide you with your route notes and maps.
 Today’s ride is a gentle start to your trip, with less miles to pedal, so you can take some time to visit Kabelvåg.

-Heading out on your bikes, you’ll ride for 3.7miles/6 kms along a cyclepath, until you reach the charming town of Kabelvåg.
-Kabelvåg has a relaxed feel to it and is now home to some lovely art galleries and museums at Storvågen.
+Heading out on your bikes, you’ll ride for 6 kms along a cyclepath, until you reach the charming town of Kabelvåg.
+The town has a relaxed feel and is now home to some lovely art galleries and museums at Storvågen.
 Amongst the highlights are the sea-front Lofoten Aquarium, Rural Museum and one of Norway’s most worthwhile galleries – Gallery Espolin.
-The town is also home to a delicious bakery, offering up some sweet treats to fuel your family’s cycling!
+The town also has a delicious bakery, offering up some sweet treats to fuel your cycling!

 - Meals: Breakfast